HVNT/cs3251/README.md

 		Commands:
 			source py3env/bin/activate - activates the python 3.4.3 environment
-			deactivate - deactivates the environemnt if it is currently active
+			deactivate - deactivates the environemnt if it is currently active notes
+		A sample file to use for get and post testing

 **Usage**